tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 I recommend
 [targeted sentence cards](discussing-various-card-templates.html#targeted-sentence-cards-or-mpvacious-cards)
 (TSCs) or fallback cards instead.

+### How should I go about making cards for words that are written identically but pronounced differently?

+When you spot a pair of words that are written identically but read differently, make TSCs with those words and use furigana with <span title="ばつ mark">×</span> on the front to distinguish between the readings.
+I have given examples [here](discussing-various-card-templates.html#distinguishing-readings).

 ### Anki to immersion ratio.
 How much time should I spend SRSing?